Cabarita Wharf and interchange

 What to expect during the upgrade

-- some night work would be required when the water is at its calmest
+- some night and early morning work would be required when the water is at its calmest

 - a temporary construction compound would be established on land

-- some truck movements will be required for work to upgrade the car park.
+- some truck movements may be required for landside upgrade work.

 View or download: